cube3power/atsd/rule-engine/functions-format.md

   formatIntervalShort(long interval) string
 ```

-Converts interval in UNIX milliseconds to a formatted interval consisting of up to two highest subsequent non-zero time units, where unit is one of years, days, hours, minutes, and seconds.
+Converts interval in UNIX milliseconds to a formatted interval consisting of up to the two highest subsequent non-zero time units, where the unit comprises years, days, hours, minutes, and seconds.

 Examples: